Raising a Red Flag

 If modern medicine had a safe, fast, and efficient way to check the health of a patient’s mitochondria, physicians would have a powerful new tool for catching some of the worst diseases in their earliest stages.
 New developments coming from the lab of two Michigan Tech chemists suddenly make the prospects of putting such power in the hands of healthcare providers an exciting possibility.

 The soon-to-be-published work of Lanrong Bi, an assistant professor of chemistry, and doctoral student Nazmiye Yapici details their breakthrough development of two fluorescent dyes that show remarkable promise for detecting sick mitochondria in live mammalian cells.
 In repeated tests, mainly in rats and mice, these new compounds outperformed the best dye-based mitochondrial probes now on the market.
-The University’s Office of Innovation and Industry Engagement has filed for a patent on the compounds.
+The University’s Office of Innovation and Commercialization has filed for a patent on the compounds.

 “Our new compounds enable us to quickly analyze the oxidative stress in mitochondria,” said Bi (pronounced “bee”).
 “These new dyes can easily differentiate between sick and healthy mitochondria and give us more information, and faster, than anything out there.”